Ekisa-Team/cdk/packages/forms/README.md

 ## **Plugins**

-Plugins are building blocks that extend the form functionality. @ekisa/forms come with built-in plugins that solve different purposes and make the integration process seamlessly.
+Plugins are building blocks that extend the form functionality. @ekisa/forms come with built-in plugins that are useful for different purposes and make the integration process seamlessly.
 There are two types of plugins: internal and external.
 Internal plugins will run inside the codebase and cannot be modified, although they could be rewritten as custom plugins but would probably need more logic on the implementation side because external plugins cannot listen for events that occur inside the form class.
 All internal plugins must be passed to the class constructor at the instantiation moment.
 External plugins whatsoever can be fully replaced by custom plugins and are easy to replicate or modify.
 All custom plugins are external.

 ### **AutoMapper (external)**